Pizhlo/Pizhlo/README.md

 👋 Hi, my name is Masha!
-I'm 21, I'm a russian student.
-I'm keen on programming.
-Now i learn c++ and c# :)
+I'm 21 and I like python :)